unger/SafeMapper/README.md

 - Support for public Fields and Properties
 - Support for interfaces IEnumerable<T>, IList<T>, ICollection<T> etc
 - Basic Enum conversion to and from int and string
+- Conversion from NameValueCollection to Object
+- Conversion from Object to NameValueCollection

 ##Installation